 The property requirements for The Windsor-Essex Parkway are dependent upon the location of the service road, the proposed trail network, stormwater management ponds and watercourse realignments, and utility corridors.
-Where possible, existing rights-of-way have been utilized to minimize the impact to the surrounding environment and property owners.
+Where possible, existing rights-of-way have been utilized to minimize the impact on the surrounding environment and property owners.
 Property requirements are also dependent on providing buffering for surrounding communities and for protection of environmental features.
 Opportunities will be sought to forge partnerships with parties to restore and enhance required property with native and endangered species, and to transfer lands within The Windsor-Essex Parkway to parties that can best protect sensitive areas.

-From the proposed customs plaza easterly to Huron Church Road, the freeway portion of The Windsor-Essex Parkway will be integrated with the E.C.
+From the proposed inspection plaza easterly to Huron Church Road, the freeway portion of The Windsor-Essex Parkway will be integrated with the E.C.
 Row Expressway.
 This integration maximizes use of the existing E.C.
-Row Expressway right-of-way to minimize impact to the Spring Garden community and to adjacent natural features.
+Row Expressway right-of-way to minimize impact on the Spring Garden community and to adjacent natural features.
 Additional property required for The Windsor-Essex Parkway through this area will include property obtained for environmental mitigation and wildlife buffering purposes, for stormwater management ponds and for provision of the trail network.
-Through this section, the typical
+Through this section, the typical right-of-way to be required beyond the existing E.C.
+Row Expressway right-ofway is approximately 200 m (290 m total) with the maximum additional requirement being approximately 300 m (390 m total).